 Blue Cross Blue Shield of North Dakota (BCBSND) reimbursement for a surgical procedure considers the average work effort required to perform the surgical procedure based on the Center for Medicare & Medicaid Services (CMS) published Relative Value Units (RVU) Files.
 The RVU account for the average work resources associated with the procedure.
 There may be times when a surgical procedure requires less effort than typically warranted and other times when a procedure may require additional effort.

-According to CPT, a provider’s documentation (e.g., the operative report) must support the substantial additional work and the reason for the additional work such as intensity, time, and technical difficulty, severity of the patient’s condition, and/or the physical and mental effort required of the provider.
-Supporting documentation must compare the normal time to complete the average surgical procedure versus the time required to complete the increased procedure based on the patient’s complexities and/or complications that the provider encountered during the increased procedure
+According to the Current Procedural Terminology (CPT) Manual, a provider’s documentation (e.g., the operative report) must support the substantial additional work and the reason for the additional work such as intensity, time, and technical difficulty, severity of the patient’s condition, and/or the physical and mental effort required of the provider.
+Supporting documentation must compare the normal time to complete the average surgical procedure versus the time required to complete the increased procedure based on the patient’s complexities and/or complications that the provider encountered during the increased procedure.

 - Significant and extensive adhesions that require extra time and work effort to remove; time spent specifically on the lysis of adhesions must be documented in the body of the operative report

 - Extensive trauma, hemorrhaging, cardiac or respiratory arrest complicating the procedure